 - After the pupae stage, the adult glow worm only lives for 2-3 days, mating and laying eggs.

 Glow Worm Boat Tours

 Damp environments make the perfect habitat for glowworms that feed on water-based insects like midges, mayflies, and caddisflies.
 With that in mind, some of the best glow worm displays are in dark and damp places like caves with water at its base.
 A few tour operators across the country have unique access to these caves where they will take you by boat to drift underneath the glow worm grotto.
 These tours are available in the following locations:

 The small rural area of the North Island looks unsuspecting from above ground but under its rolling green hills lies a huge complex network of limestone caves.
 Two of these caves are open for glow worm boat tours.
 Find out more about Waitomo tours in 6 Ways to Take On the Waitomo Caves and The Complete Guide to Waitomo.

 At the western end of Lake Te Anau hides a relatively young (in geological terms) cave of tumbling waterfalls and streams.
 In here lies a glow worm experience by boat.
 Check out our 5 Te Anau Must-Dos for more things to do in the area.

 If you want a more hands-on experience when seeking out New Zealand’s glow worms, glow worm kayaking tours area fun and fantastic option on the North Island.
 Kayak at dusk on placid lakes and up hidden streams to intimate glow worm hideouts.
 Glow worm kayaking tours are available in the following locations:

 After a lakeshore picnic, kayak along Lake McLaren to one of its hidden streams lined with glow worms.
-Check out 10 Free and Cheap Things to Do in Tauranga and Mt Maunganui for more activities in the area.
+Check out The Complete Guide to Tauranga for more activities in the area.